gwpy/gwpy/docs/table/histogram.rst

    >>> ax.autoscale(axis='x', tight=True)
    >>> plot.show()

-This is a snippet from the example :ref:`pdpy-example-table-histogram`.
+This is a snippet from the example :ref:`pydischarge-example-table-histogram`.